-Southern California’s Jennings Guitars has released its newest solid-body guitar, the Voyager.
-From the company:
+Southern California’s Jennings Guitars has released their newest solid-body guitar, the Voyager.

 With its rakish offset waist design, the Voyager features a highly resonant, lightweight alder body with classic tremolo bridge.
 The guitar evokes the visual style of surf-rock instruments, but delivers a husky tone reminiscent of a vintage semi-hollow guitar rather than a modern solid-body electric.

 The two craftsmen behind Jennings Guitars – Chad Jennings and Devin Murdoch – love the art of guitar-making and seek to create custom instruments that offer unexpected and distinctive sonics, super-comfortable playability, and damn good looks.

 The Voyager has a completely customizable template and Jennings Guitars offers virtually unlimited options for pickups, hardware and finishes.

 - Bolt-on 25.5” scale length maple neck with medium c-shape profile

 - A 1-11/16” nut width

 Pricing for the Voyager starts at $1,500.
 This pricing includes a rosewood fretboard, alder or mahogany body, Tuno-o-matic plus stop tailpiece, sperzel tuners, McNelly humbuckers and a nitrocellulose finish.